Vaccines, Blood & Biologics

 Recognition and Use of a Standard for Uniform Blood and Blood Component Container Labels

-We, FDA, recognize as acceptable, except where inconsistent with the regulations,1 the standard for blood and blood component container labels, "United States Industry Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128," version 2.0.0, dated November 2005 (the Version 2.0.0 Standard).
-The Version 2.0.0 Standard is the revised version of the "United States Industry Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128," Version 1.2.0, dated November 1999 (the Version 1.2.0 Standard).
+We, FDA, Center for Biologics Evaluation and Research (CBER), are recognizing as acceptable for use by you, manufacturers of blood and blood components, subject to United States statutes and regulations, the document entitled “United States Industry Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128,” Version 3.0.0, dated March 2013 (Version 3.0.0 Standard).
+The Version 3.0.0 Standard is the revised version of the “United States Industry Consensus Standard for the Uniform Labeling of Blood and Blood Components Using ISBT 128,” Version 2.0.0, dated November 2005 (the Version 2.0.0 Standard).

 FDA’s guidance documents, including this guidance, do not establish legally enforceable responsibilities.
 Instead, guidances describe the FDA’s current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
 The use of the word should in FDA’s guidances means that something is suggested or recommended, but not required.

-Under 21 CFR 606.121(c)(13), the container label for blood and blood components intended for transfusion must bear encoded information in a format that is machine-readable and approved for use by the Director, Center for Biologics Evaluation and Research (CBER).
-The Director, CBER, has reviewed the information regarding the Version 2.0.0 Standard and finds it acceptable for use on the container labels of blood and blood components intended for transfusion or for further manufacturing use, except where inconsistent with 21 CFR 606.121(e)(1)(ii).
-We believe that conformance to the Version 2.0.0 Standard will help facilitate the use of a uniform container label for blood and blood components intended for transfusion in the United States and internationally.
+Under 21 CFR 606.121(c)(13), the container label of blood or blood components intended for transfusion must bear encoded information in a format that is machine-readable and approved for use by the Director, CBER.
+The Director of CBER has reviewed the Version 3.0.0 Standard and finds it acceptable for use on the container labels of blood or blood components.
+We believe that conformance to the Version 3.0.0 Standard will help facilitate the use of a uniform container label for blood or blood components in the United States and internationally.

-You may also access copies of the Version 2.0.0 Standard from:
+Interested persons may obtain the Version 3.0.0 Standard from: